Katie Cook (writer)

 Katie Cook is an American comic artist and writer, currently employed by IDW Publishing.
 She writes the My Little Pony: Friendship is Magic comic and is also known for her webcomics, Gronk and Nothing Special.

 Early life

 Katie Cook was born in Saline, Michigan on December 9, 1981.
 Cook grew up in Saline, Michigan and graduated from Saline High School in 2000.
 She graduated from the College for Creative Studies in Detroit, Michigan, with BFA in Illustration in 2004.
-Cook created her title character of Gronk: A Monster’s Story during her time in college as part of an inside joke.
+Cook created her title character of Gronk: A Monster’s Story during her time in college.

 Career

 She has worked on licensed properties for Marvel Comics on a variety of projects.
 She also worked with the Jim Henson Company, working on the comics of Fraggle Rock and working as an illustrator and writer on Jim Henson's The Storyteller.
 She is well known for her Star Wars artwork and contributes to the official starwars.com blog.
 More recently though, she acted as the writer (along with artist Andy Price) behind many of the bestselling My Little Pony: Friendship is Magic, a comic based on the popular children's TV show of the same name.
 The comic has been considered highly successful as the best selling IDW comic and has been cited as helping to boost the area of comics aimed for children; Cook's contributions placed her on Bleeding Cool's Top 100 Power List of people in the comic book industry for 2013.
 Cook has also worked with DC.

 At comics conventions, Cook is known for selling 3"x4" ink and water color mini-paintings for $10.
 She brings many of these small paintings with her, but also takes custom requests which she creates in minutes.